DreamingDevs/data_engineering_learning/README.md

 # Microsoft Fabric

+**Date:** 03 Dec 2025

+## Variable Sets

+- Workspace level item, scoped per workspace
+- bucket to hold the variables and value sets, set active to a value set
+- Environment specific value sets
+- can be consumed by other items in workspace
+- CI/CD compatible
+- It is not a secret store

+---

 **Date:** 29 Nov 2025

 ## User Data Functions

 - Host and execute own code, exposed as UDF functions, also exposed as APIs
-- Use Public Python libraries, Custom own python packages, Fabric Connections
+- Can use Public Python libraries, Custom own python packages, Fabric Connections in the code of UDF
 - Reusability across workspaces in many fabric items like notebooks, pipelines, Power BI etc.
 - Fabric portal editor, VS code as well
 - Consumes Fabric capacity